robbiev/numberwang/README.md

 to clipboard:
 ```
 You now got prompted to choose file names to copy to the clipboard.
-You choose "2".
+You choose "2" (you can select multiple files by typing multiple numbers separated by a space).

 ```sh
 $ git st | nw